 Judith Rashleigh - the Liverpool born daughter of an alcoholic cleaner in Hilton's break-out bestseller Maestra has reinvented herself again.
 She is now respectable Venice-based gallery owner Elisabeth Teerlinc.

-In Maestra Judith yearned for escape from her "prole" roots - and - via a few crooked art deals, quite a bit of sex and a few corpses, seemed to have secured it.
+Judith yearned for escape from her "prole" roots - and - via a few crooked art deals, quite a bit of sex and a few corpses, seemed to have secured it.

-Oddly Maestra's sex scenes caused quite a stir - "makes '50 Shades' look like the Bible" trilled the New York Post - and the blow by blow accounts of high class orgies blinded many to an excellent novel on class and power.
+sex scenes caused quite a stir - "makes '50 Shades' look like the Bible" trilled the New York Post - and the blow by blow accounts of high class orgies blinded many to an excellent novel on class and power.

 Our post-Kardashian heroine does what she needs to do to get where she wants, and if that's accomplished by climbing into lace Rosamosario briefs and a Missoni dress - Hilton never lets a brand name slip by - in order to latch onto a billionaire or two, well and good.